Jesse Winker Player Props: Brewers vs. Guardians

 Jesse Winker At The Plate

-- Winker has three doubles, a home run and 17 walks while batting .197.
+- Winker is hitting .192 with three doubles, a home run and 18 walks.

+- He has hit a home run in one of 45 games, and in 0.7% of his plate appearances.

-- Winker has an RBI in 10 of 44 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- Winker has had at least one RBI in 22.2% of his games this year (10 of 45), with more than one RBI five times (11.1%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.